 A cardiac MRI scan is used to view your

-heart’s structure and to assess how well it’s pumping.
-This is
+and to assess how well it’s pumping.
+A cardiac MRI is useful for

-useful if you have structural problems with your heart such as
+checking structural problems with your heart, such as:

-Because MRI scans can also be used to study
+MRI scans can also be used to look at the

-the blood supply to your heart, they can help your doctor to
+blood supply to your heart.
+They can help your doctor to